 The red-bellied woodpecker feeds mainly on insects, but it will also eat fruit, nuts, and seeds.
 It uses its long, sharp beak to drill holes in tree bark to find food.
 The woodpecker also uses its beak to make nest holes.
 These nest holes are usually about two inches wide and six inches deep.

 The red-bellied woodpecker is a shy bird that is not often seen in the open.
 It prefers to stay hidden in the trees, where it can find food and shelter.
 This bird is found in wooded areas across the eastern United States, from Maine to Mississippi.

 The red-bellied woodpecker gets its name from the circular patch of red feathers on its lower belly, which is visible when the bird is in flight.
 Male and female woodpeckers look alike.

 American Crow Bird

 These birds typically live in wooded areas near rivers or wetlands.
-American Crowd Birds are omnivorous, and their diet consists of insects, small mammals, reptiles, and fruits.
+American Crow Birds are omnivorous, and their diet consists of insects, small mammals, reptiles, and fruits.

 These birds are usually about 18 inches in length and have a wingspan of about 36 inches.
 They are generally a dark brown birds, with some white markings on their chest.

-The American Crowd Bird is a fascinating bird to watch, and they are sure to make an impression wherever they are seen.
+The American Crow Bird is a fascinating bird to watch, and they are sure to make an impression wherever they are seen.